Benefit Corporation Aka The “B Corp”

 Corporate law, stripped down bare, states that directors are responsible for acting in the interests of their shareholders, and for maximizing the value of the shareholders’ shares.
 This means directors of regular corporations could be vulnerable to lawsuits if any shareholders feel that the director is not making the proper decisions to maximize the value of their shares.
 In a benefit corporation, however, it is a director’s responsibility to consider how a decision will not only affect profit, but also how a decision will impact society and the environment.

 For example, say manufacturing a product cheaply in Brazil would require 10,000 acres of rainforest to be destroyed.
 Producing the same product in the United States would cost more to produce (and reduce profits), but no rain forests would be destroyed.
 If the director of a typical corporation proceeded to manufacture the products in the United States, he or she could be sued by shareholders who thought the director wasn’t attempting to maximize the value of their shares.
 On the other hand, the director of a benefit corporation would be able to choose this direction if the decision were perceived as having made a material positive impact on society or the environment.

 The most basic answer is that a director or business owner wants to use their business not only to make profit, but also to have a positive impact on society or the environment.
 Below, you’ll find some other reasons why someone would form a benefit corporation:

-- You can choose who you want to sell your corporation to.
-Unlike a normal corporation, where the directors are responsible for finding the best selling price to maximize value for their shareholders, a benefit corporation’s directors can choose to sell at a lower price to a buyer who they believe will best uphold the benefit corporation’s mission and values.
+- You want the ability to choose who you sell your corporation to.
+Unlike a normal corporation (where the directors are responsible for finding the best selling price to maximize value for their shareholders), a benefit corporation’s directors can choose to sell at a lower price to a buyer who they believe will best uphold the benefit corporation’s mission and values.